rohanchakraborty197/Collage_Proj/README.md

 -   Use CRUD features

----
-description: How to set up the MySQL database for TrackNHeal
----

-# Database Setup for TrackNHeal
+# Database Setup for the project:

 ## Prerequisites
 - MySQL Server installed and running